dundd2/Y1-Introduction-to-Multimedia-Multimedia-Web-Site-Development/README.md

 The project focuses on web design, multimedia integration, and basic interactivity.
 CSS is used for styling and layout.
 JavaScript enhances the clock animation.

 The site is designed for cross-browser compatibility and responsiveness.
 Code is validated and follows web standards.

-Let me know if you would like me to modify or